-The conference will take place at Fort Lewis College
+The conference will take place at Fort Lewis College, Durango, Colorado

-This one day conference will begin at 9:00 AM on Saturday, May 20, 2017.
+This one-day conference will begin at 9:00 AM on Saturday, October 12, 2019.
 Free refreshments and lunch will be served.
 There will be no conference registration fee.
 After the conference, all those who presented will have their abstracts electronically published.